boumex/HonorSpy/README.md

 It only stores players with >15HKs.
 Reset day can be configured, default is Wednesday.
 Reset time is fixed at 10AM UTC.

 P.S.
-Do not be afraid of loosing all your data, very likely that another players with HonorSpy will push you their database very soon.
+Do not be afraid of losing all your data, very likely that another players with HonorSpy will push you their database very soon.
 The more players use and collects data -> the more up-to-date data you will have.
 Magic of sync.

 ### Commands
-* `/hs report` -> shows your own standing report and rank estimate
+* `/hs report` -> shows your own standing report and rank estimate.
-* `/hs search PlayerName` -> shows another player's standing report and rank estimate (case insensitive)
+* `/hs search PlayerName` -> shows another player's standing report and rank estimate (case insensitive).
+* `/hs players limit` -> defines the max number of players to show in standings table.
-* `/hs show` -> show/hide standings table
+* `/hs show` -> show/hide standings table.
-* `/hs standby` -> enable/disable addon (in case you disabled it from right-click menu this helps to re-enable it)
+* `/hs standby` -> enable/disable addon (in case you disabled it from right-click menu this helps to re-enable it).

 ### Screenshot